CSCO Stock Analysis — Cisco Systems

 Competitive Moat

-Cisco dominates enterprise networking with a massive installed base of routers, switches, and security appliances, making it costly and risky for large organizations to switch vendors.
-Its proprietary software and integrated security features create high switching costs and recurring revenue streams.
+Cisco dominates enterprise networking with a massive installed base and proprietary protocols, making it costly for large organizations to switch vendors.
+Its recurring software and security subscriptions further entrench customers by tying critical infrastructure to Cisco's ecosystem.

 Summary